 In this post, I will provide detailed information on a journey from Srinagar to Kargil.
 For any other details on visiting Ladakh like how to reach, what to see, where to stay, and other safety tips, please take a look at How to Plan a Trip to Leh Ladakh – A Complete Travel Guide.

 How to Plan a Journey from Srinagar to Kargil

 While traveling from Srinagar to Kargil, one will come across picturesque landscapes.
 The views are simply breathtaking and you can witness the road dotted with maple trees which makes the journey more beautiful.

 Along the route, there are many attractions like Sonamarg, Baltal Valley, Baltal Wildlife Sanctuary, Zoji La Pass, Drass Valley, Kargil War Memorial, and Drass War Memorial.

-In the post below, you will read about several important details on traveling from one town to another.
+In the post below, you will read several important details on traveling from one town to another.
 You will find below information on how to go from Srinagar to Kargil, what to see, available modes of transport, the route, road conditions, distance and time, and the cost involved.

 Srinagar to Kargil Road

-The road from Srinagar to Kargil is a part of national highway 1D, also famously known as Srinagar Leh Highway.
+The road from Srinagar to Kargil is a part of national highway 1D, also famously known as the Srinagar Leh Highway.
 The highway actually starts at Uri and then runs through Baramula, Srinagar, and Kargil before terminating at Leh.
 It has now been renamed National Highway 1.